edemaine/coauthor/README.md

 ## Features So Far ##

-* **Live updates**/redraw of everything, thanks to Meteor.
+* **Live updates**/redraw of everything, thanks to [Meteor](https://www.meteor.com/).
 No more hitting "reload".
   If you're looking at a problem and someone posts/edits something, you see it as quickly as they see their preview (roughly 1-second delay).

-* **Real-time editing** of messages in the style of EtherPad (OT), if people feel like editing together (useful if e.g. working on a proof together).
+* **Real-time editing** of messages in the style of EtherPad (Operational Transforms), if people feel like editing together (useful if e.g. working on a proof together).
   When editing, you see near-instant updates from the other side(s).
   Keep track of authorship by who is in edit mode at the time.
   Also you get live previews with ~1-second delay, after the data has